VietCPQ94/react-signify/README.md

 # Overview

-## Initialization
+## Initialize

-You can initialize Signify in any file, refer to the following example
+You can initialize Signify in any file, please refer to the following example

 ```tsx
 import { signify } from 'react-signify';